ehudkleinsde/CloudTrailIngestor/README.txt

 }

 Hardware Requirements:
-1. The CloudTrailIngestor service will have around 1GB of RAM available for every 1M ingested events within an hour, for dedup cache.
+1. The CloudTrailIngestor service will have around 1GB of RAM available for every 1M ingested events, for dedup cache.
-The throughput acheived on my machine was 10k events per second, so 36M events per hour, so need around 36GB of cache for a whole hour, just for cache, so the machine should have that plus additional RAM for OS and its other operations.
+The throughput acheived on my machine was 5k events per second, so 18M events per hour, so need around 18GB of cache for a whole hour, just for cache.

-# Dedup - Done based on the combination of EventType and EventID, only for events arriving less than 1hr apart.
-	a.
-CloudTrailIngestor has an in-mem cache with 1hr TTL.
-Consumes about 1GB of RAM for every 1M unique messages.
-	b.
-Anomaly Detection Workers - can check if an event already has a processing result in the db, and avoid recalculating.
-	DB is indexed appropriatley to support this. (currently commented out).
-This doesnt help in case the event's anomaly score is 0.
+2. On Redis Insight, you can see that the set is 17MB, for 200K events.
+Let's round to 100MB for 1M events.
+So for each 1B events, we need 100GB of RAM for Redis (can be in multiple node machines).

 # Assumptions I made:
-1. If a duplicate event arrived 1Hr after the original event, its not a duplicate.
-2. Dedup is done to save time and resources, but duplications in the db are not very severe, so dedup can be done on best effort and not a hard requirement.
-I have a commented out line in the code to check for dedups in the db if this isn't a valid assumption.
-It will be slower to dedup based on db, but the code creates the appropriate indexes.
-If the dedup is a strict requirement, the DB becomes read-heavy, and should be repliacted into read replicas to scale up reads.
-See: AlreadyExists function on AnomalyDetectionWorkerBase.cs.
-3. Events are uinquiley identified based on EventType and EventID concatanation.
+Events are uinquiley identified based on EventType and EventID concatanation.

-# Further performance tuning suggestions:
-Bottleneck seems to be in reading from Kafka and writing to the DB.
-DB is write heavy.

-Single machine optimizations:
-1. Considering writing to the DB in batches, instead of one event at a time, which is done currently.
-This should include increasing the time until the consumer performs auto-commit to Kafka, such that if the write fails, the messages aren't removed.
-2. Optimize Kafka and mongoDB params, currently everything is set to default values.
-In MongoDB, consider journaling interval, compression.
-In Kafka consider lingering.
-3. Serialize remove property names when serializing cloudTrail events, to make the documents in the db lighter, e.g: in the db record, change
-"RequestId": "3fa85f64-5717-4562-b3fc-2c963f66afa6", to "rid": "3fa85f64-5717-4562-b3fc-2c963f66afa6"
-4. If no need to dedup based on data in the db, can give up the index for faster writes.

-Multiple machines design:
+Priliminary multiple machines design suggestion:

 Load partitioning:
-1. Consider splitting the pipeline by EventType, Read events can be processed in one pipeline, the other types in another pipeline.
+1. Splitting pipeline by EventType, Read events can be processed in one pipeline, all the other types in another pipeline.
-Have dedicated Kafka and MongoDB instances for each.
+Each pipeline will have a dedicated Kafka, Redis and MongoDB instances (not an even distribution but can have different setup sizes).
-Rest API controller can decide where to write the event to based on the event type.
+2. Rest API controller can direct requests based on the event type.
 Pros: Simple partition scheme.
+No need for hashing based schema.
 Cons: Increases infra complexity.
-No need for hashing based schema.
+Not distributing load evenly.
-Note: Create and Modify events are more interesting, security-wise and seperating them to a faster pipeline might serve business purposes better.
+Note: Create and Modify CloudTrail events are more interesting, security-wise, and seperating them to a faster pipeline might serve business purposes better.

 Each pipeline will be agnostic to the events it writes, so both pipelines can handle all types of event types.
 Therefore, this will contribute to reseliency, as if one pipeline fails, can redirect traffic to the second one.